faenrandir/a_careful_examination/documents/book_of_mormon/the_bom_and_the_twelve_points_of_pelagius.md

 12. **That our victory over temptation is not gained by God's assistance, but by the liberty of the will.**

-    *All agree that victory over temptation is mediated through God.*
+    *All disagree in unison: the victory over temptation is mediated through God.*

     **[BOM]** 2 Nephi 2:27 Wherefore, men are free according to the flesh; and all things are given them which are expedient unto man.
 And they are free to choose liberty and eternal life, through the great Mediator of all men, or to choose captivity and death, according to the captivity and power of the devil; for he seeketh that all men might be miserable like unto himself.